SHND/shortkey-parser/README.md

 - **size()**: number of Shortkeys in the ShortkeySequence.
 - **toJSON()**: Json representation of the ShortkeySequence.
 - **toString()**: String representation of the ShortkeySequence.
 (This is only for debugging and cannot be passed to ShortkeySequence for parsing again)
-- **from(str)**: static method which grabs an string representing a shortkeySequence and returns a ShortkeySequence.
+- **from(str)**: static method which gets a string representing a shortkeySequence and returns a ShortkeySequence.

 ## Special Cases
 ### Whitespaces